haiku/haiku/docs/develop/file_systems/overview.rst

 of this interface.

-It's important to note that while there may be some similarities in the interface with that of other operations systems, one should not make any assumptions about the desired behavior based soley on the function prototypes defined in fs_interface.h.
+It's important to note that while there may be some similarities in the interface with that of other operating systems, one should not make any assumptions about the desired behavior based solely on the function prototypes defined in fs_interface.h.

 The following is a list of notes calling out some potential mistakes.